veeshanr/veeshanr.github.io/pages/research.md

 [“On the nature and structure of externalities”][19] (with Pablo Paniagua),*Public Choice*, forthcoming.

+[“Shock me like a hurricane: How Hurricane Katrina changed Louisiana's formal and informal institutions”] [20] (with Raymond March and Corbin Clark), *Journal of Institutional Economics*, 2022.

 [“Impacts of Climate Change on Food Utilization in Nepal”] [16] (with Wenmei Guo and Alok K. Bohara), *Review of Development Economics*, 2023.

 ["The tragedy of the nurdles: Governing global externalities"] [18] (with Ilia Murtazashvili and Keith Taylor), *Sustainability*, 2023.